Klein paradox: Positron-electron creation

+However it took another 10 years before the theory could be applied to the problem of the Klein paradox.
+In 1941 Friedrich Hund showed that, under the conditions of the paradox, two currents of opposite charge are spontaneously generated at the step.
+In modern terminology pairs of electrons and positrons are spontaneously created at the step potential.

+These results were confirmed in 1981 by Hansen and Ravndal using a more general treatment.

 Massless particles

 Consider a massless relativistic particle approaching a potential step of height $V_0$ with energy $E_0<V_0e$ and momentum $p$.

 The particle's wave function, $\psi$, follows the time-independent Dirac equation:

 And $\sigma_x$ is the Pauli matrix:

 Assuming the particle is propagating from the left, we obtain two solutions — one before the step, in region (1) and one under the potential, in region (2):

 where the coefficients A, A′ and B are complex numbers.